The Tibetan Ephemeris, Calendar, and Almanac

 The other is called the “poison pig days.”
 They also last for seven days and are calculated from another type of point in the fifth Tibetan month.
 During these days, due to the effect of a contaminating rain, waters turn to poison.
 Any medicinal plants picked on these days will be poisonous.
 Likewise, hot springs will be very detrimental, and so everyone avoids them.

 Although from the Chinese-derived element calculation system, there are many obstacle periods during our lifetimes, the most major one noted by all Tibetans is the “obstacle year of age.”
-This is each year during which our natal animal-signs recur.
-Thus, if we were born in a year of the rat, then each subsequent year of the rat would be an obstacle year.
+This is each year during which our natal animal signs recur.
+Thus, if we were born in the year of the rat, then each subsequent year of the rat would be an obstacle year.
 This occurs, then, every twelve years.
 According to the Tibetan way of counting age, where each calendar year in which we are alive is counted as one year of age, then during the first of these, we are one year of age, during the second thirteen, and so on.

 Popular Usage of Astrology among the Tibetans